 She has been working at A Total Approach since 2002, and enjoys being part of a group of experienced therapists dedicated to helping children grow to their fullest potential.
 Although a diagnosis may be important to obtain educational and medical services, she believes a diagnosis does not define the child’s potential or future.
 She also believes in assessing a child's individual profile and empowering parents in assisting their child's growth.
 She is certified in Interactive Metronome®, Therapeutic Listening, Infant Massage, Solisten®, Tomatis®, Sensory Integration, and in administering the Sensory Integration Praxis Test.

-She is also in the process of obtaining a DIR® Certification.
 Angela is an experienced clinician who specializes in Sensory Processing, Praxis, DIR®/Floortime™ approach, Infant Massage, Reflex Integration, Tactile Integration, and sound therapies amongst others.
 Angela shares our company philosophy that each child and family are unique and deserving of the best quality therapy services.

 Nicole Randazzo, MOT, OTR/L, SIPT, IMC, CBIS, TAP, Senior Clinician, received her B.S. from Albright College in Psychobiology, which laid the groundwork for her Masters in Occupational Therapy from Temple University, where Nicole graduated in the top of her class.
 Nicole has worked with a variety of children and adolescents from 2 years to 21 years of age.